stoenescubogdanalex/program/courses/backend/databases/week2/session-plan.md

 - The idea is to build on the previous week's knowledge, focusing on advanced database features and practical applications.
 - Use the same task database throughout all examples for consistency
-- Use problem-based approach: show issues, guide students to solutions
+- Use problem-based approach: show issues, guide trainees to solutions

 ## Requirements: Setup DB and start the example API